sudhir81/azure-aks-devsecops-pipeline/README.md

 kubectl rollout status deployment/myisoapp -n prod
 ```

-🧪 What Was Validated in This Project
+## 🧪 What Was Validated in This Project

-	•	Docker image build and push to ACR
+- Docker image build and push to ACR
-	•	AKS deployment from GitHub Actions
+- AKS deployment from GitHub Actions
-	•	Branch-based namespace deployment model
+- Branch-based namespace deployment model
-	•	Dev deployment success
+- Dev deployment success
-	•	Preprod deployment success
+- Preprod deployment success
-	•	Prod deployment success
+- Prod deployment success
-	•	Production approval gate behavior
+- Production approval gate behavior
-	•	Readiness and liveness probes working
+- Readiness and liveness probes working
-	•	CrashLoopBackOff troubleshooting and fix
+- CrashLoopBackOff troubleshooting and fix
 ⸻

-🐞 Real Issue Solved During Implementation
+## 🐞 Real Issue Solved During Implementation

-One of the environments failed with CrashLoopBackOff because it was using an older container image tag that expected a different startup behavior.
+During implementation, one of the main issues encountered was:

+- `CrashLoopBackOff` in AKS pods

-Root cause
+### Root cause
-	•	Wrong image/tag was referenced in deployment manifest
-	•	Container startup command did not match expected runtime

-Fix
+The issue was caused by using an incorrect container startup configuration and an image/runtime mismatch during earlier deployment attempts.

+### How it was fixed

+- Rebuilt the Docker image correctly
-	•	Updated the deployment manifest to use the correct image
+- Updated the deployment to use the correct working application image
-	•	Reapplied deployment
-	•	Deleted old failed pods
-	•	Verified healthy pod startup and successful probes

-This is actually a strong real-world troubleshooting point for interviews.
+- Verified logs using `kubectl logs`
+- Verified pod details using `kubectl describe pod`
+- Redeployed and confirmed pod health

+### Outcome

+After the fix, the application was deployed successfully and the pods reached the `Running` state across the target environment.
 ⸻

 🎯 Why This Project Stands Out